 In the Summer of 2023, further excellent results have been reported.
 At A Level we saw over half (52%) were at the top grades of A- A*, while 72% of grades were at A* - B. Pupils have consequently had their places confirmed at universities including Oxford, Durham, Edinburgh and St Andrews and they'll be studying a wide range of courses from Medicine to Theology and Law to Musical Theatre.

 For GCSE, we were also delighted to report a 100% pass rate with 59% at the highest grades 9 - 7.
 Overall, 89% of GCSE grades were awarded at grades 9 - 6 and the girls' impressive achievements at GCSE have provided them with an excellent foundation for their studies at Sixth Form at NHSG.

 The best way for you and your daughter to gain a real sense of everything NHSG can offer in Sixth Form is by visiting us during one of our Open Days, or if more suitable, to arrange a private visit.
 As well as viewing our excellent facilities, you'll be able to meet members of our Sixth Form Team and Sixth Form students, and find out in more detail what Sixth Form life is really like at NHSG.

 Meet some of our staff who play a key role in Sixth Form

-As Head, I play an active role in overseeing the pupils' final two years at NHSG by supporting them to achieve their very best and preparing them for their future.
-One practical example of this is that I meet every Year 13 pupil on an individual basis to discuss and review their UCAS or other applications relating to the paths they will take beyond NHSG.
-In liaison with the Director of Sixth Form and Deputy Head Academic I monitor the personal wellbeing of all members of Year 12 and 13 and their progress towards their examinations and future goals.
+As Head, I play an active role in overseeing the pupils' final two years at NHSG by supporting them to achieve their very best and preparing them for life beyond school.
+One practical example of this is that I meet every Year 13 pupil on an individual basis to discuss and review their UCAS applications.
+In liaison with the Director of Sixth Form and Deputy Head Academic I monitor the academic achievement and personal wellbeing of all members of Year 12 and 13 and their progress towards their examinations and future goals.

 Mrs Helen Harrison